-- Crop Production: high tunnels or hoop houses, low tunnels, multiple cropping
+- Crop Production: crop rotation, food product quality/safety, high tunnels or hoop houses, low tunnels, multiple cropping, row covers (for season extension), season extension types and construction

-- Education and Training: farmer to farmer, mentoring
+- Education and Training: farmer to farmer, mentoring, networking

 Increasing the Sustainable Production and Access of Fresh Produce in Urban Areas of NW Indiana